AliceO2Group/QualityControl/doc/Miscellaneous.md

 In consul go to `o2/runtime/aliecs/defaults` and modify the file corresponding to the detector: [det]_qc_shm_segment_size

-## Readout chain (optional)
+# Readout chain

-In this second example, we are going to use the Readout as our data source.
+In this section we are going to use the Readout as our data source.
+This is a rare occurence nowadays as detectors have DPL workflows they can plug QC to.
 This example assumes that Readout has been compiled beforehand (`aliBuild build Readout --defaults o2`).

 ![alt text](images/readout-schema.png)

-This workflow is a bit different from the basic one.
+This workflow is a bit different.
 The _Readout_ is not a DPL, nor a FairMQ, device and thus we have to have a _proxy_ to get data from it.
 This is the extra box going to the _Data Sampling_, which then injects data to the task.
 This is handled in the _Readout_ as long as you enable the corresponding configuration flag.

 The first thing is to load the environment for the readout in a new terminal: `alienv enter Readout/latest`.